-The HOPE initiative is designed to examine and eliminate the social, institutional and academic barriers that often prevent males of color from achieving their full potential at BHCC and beyond.
-The initiative is run by a group of faculty, staff and administrators who are focused on three main areas: research and analysis, gaps in College programs and services, and mentoring.
+The HOPE Initiative is designed to examine and eliminate the social, institutional, and academic barriers that often prevent males of color from achieving their full potential at BHCC and beyond.
+This asset-based, student-centered initiative is run by a group of faculty, staff, and students focused on transforming the college experience, removing barriers to success and empowering students (HOPE Success Scholars) to navigate their college journey.

-Currently aimed at transforming inequitable systems and structures so that Black and Latino males can thrive, the program aims to expand in the coming years to include other ethnic groups as well as women.
+Currently aimed at transforming inequitable systems and structures so that Black and Latino males can thrive, the program aims to expand in the coming years to include female students and additional communities of color.

-- Faculty, staff and administrators at the College meet to discuss strategies for dismantling barriers to success on campus and in the Greater Boston community.
+- Faculty, Staff, and administrators at the College will meet REMOTELY to discuss strategies for dismantling barriers to success on campus and in the Greater Boston community.
 Participants review literature, data and high-impact practices and brainstorm action steps for expanding and deepening work in this area.

-- Aimed at gathering input from males of color about their experiences and needs at BHCC, the series strives to establish responsive, rather than proscriptive, programs and services and to create affinity space as a resource for students.
-For additional information, or to attend a dialogue series session, please contact firstname.lastname@example.org.
+Aimed to both gather input from males of color about their experiences and needs at BHCC and to create an affinity space as a resource for students the Dialogue Series strives to establish responsive programs and services that are inspired by student voice.
+Dialogues are open to all HOPE Success Scholars.
+For additional information or to attend a dialogue series session, please contact firstname.lastname@example.org.